Course Outline

 - Asset management

-- Managing third party device and gateways
+- Managing third-party devices and gateways

 - Managing sensor connectivity, gateway connectivity